antoineguilbert/android-messages-for-desktop/README.md

-# Android Messages for macOS
+# Android Messages for desktop (Windows & macOS)

-Just a simple project made with electron JS to show Android Messages from Google in a macOS app with notifications.
+Just a simple project made with electron JS to show Android Messages from Google in a app with notifications.

-To download the latest version, go to build folder.
+To download the latest version, go to [release page](https://github.com/antoineguilbert/android-messages-for-desktop/releases).

 ## Todo